What is the Mission of Chesapeake Academy?

 How can we afford to send our child(ren) to Chesapeake Academy?

-Students who are accepted into the School after March will be considered for financial assistance until such time as all funds have been allocated.
+Applicants who are accepted to Chesapeake Academy after March will be considered for financial assistance until such time as all funds have been allocated.
 All financial assistance decisions are held in the strictest confidence.
-Applicants must be accepted into the School before being considered for financial assistance.
+Applicants must be accepted into the Academy before being considered for financial assistance.

 Click here for Frequently Asked Questions regarding Financial Assistance at Chesapeake Academy.